psalm842/introtobackendwebdev/README.md

 - Passing HTTP GET parameters
 - URL Parameter capturing

-## Week 3 - Static Files and Templating
+## Week 3 - Templating

-- What are static files?
 - What is a template?

+## Week 4 - Forms

+ - A review of HTML Forms
+ - A simple form

-## Week 4 - ORM/Databases
+## Week 5 - ORM/Databases

 - What is a database?
 - What is an ORM?
 - Why do websites need one?
+- Create a django database
+    - peepdb for inspecting?

 ## Week 5 - To-Do App in Django

+- What are static files?

-## Week 6 - User Login
+## Week 6 - Admin/User Login

 ## Week 7 - Hosting Django - Pythonanywhere.com